WPTechInnovation/wpw-doc-dev/docs/python27.md

 The Python implementation for the Worldpay Within IoT payment SDK.
 This SDK enables smart devices to discover each other, negotiate a price for services, make a payment (through Worldpay) for services, and then consume services via a **trusted trigger**.
-For more information, see [Home](index).
+For an overview, see [Home](index).

 ## Prerequisites

+Before you get started:

-*   Before you get started, you should have Python installed on your system.
+*   Install Python on your system.
 We've built the SDK to work with version 2.7 and 3.
-*   You should create an account with [Worldpay Online](https://online.worldpay.com) so that you're able to generate your own test API key.
+*   Create an account with [Worldpay Online](https://online.worldpay.com) so that you can generate your own test API key.
 You'll replace the Worldpay test keys with your own in the SDK.

 !!! warning